Beyond Semantic Understanding: Preserving Collaborative Frequency Components in LLM-based Recommendation: Related Work

-Sequential recommendation learns item representations to predict items that users are likely to interact with in the future.
+$\bullet$ \textbf{Sequential Recommendation Systems.} Sequential recommendation learns item representations to predict items that users are likely to interact with in the future.
 From the item representation learning perspective, existing methods can be broadly categorized into three paradigms: ID-based methods, text-based methods, and hybrid ID-text methods.